• Home

 Using invalid randomization units will result in invalid experiment results.
 To learn more, read Randomization units.
 If you're unsure of which randomization unit to use, contact Support for help determining valid context kind selections.

-After you create a metric, you can connect it to an experiment.
-To learn how, read Building experiments.
+After you create a metric, you can connect it to an experiment or use it to monitor the performance of flag changes.
+To learn how, read Creating experiments and Release guardian.

 You can also use the REST API: Create metric